 There are many ways to bridge the valuation gap.
 Some of the most popular ones are detailed below:

 Seller Financing or Staged Closings

-Warrants are the type of options and it gives investors a right (not obligation) to buy the stock at a certain price in the future.
+Warrants are the type of options that give investors a right (not obligation) to buy the stock at a certain price in the future.
 The money that the company gets after an investor uses this option serves as a source of capital.
-Such a method ensures that the buyer agrees to the pre-exercise security valuation of the seller, but on a condition that the buyer gets a warrant to acquire more shares as a hedge.
+Such a method ensures that the buyer agrees to the pre-exercise security valuation of the seller but on the condition that the buyer gets a warrant to acquire more shares as a hedge.
 Moreover, the buyer can use the warrants anytime when the firm fails to hit the set milestones.
 One crucial thing that the seller needs to determine in case of warrants is the exercise price.